-Or down a custom Italian Soda at Steel City (a venue for local and regional musicians nearly every night).
+Or down a custom Italian Soda, coffee, or vegan treat at Steel City (a venue for local and regional musicians).

 Plan to spend more time than you originally allotted for a perusal of the Diving Cat Gallery (named after owner Markels Roberts’ philosophy to just dive into life the way cats dive after prey).
 Roberts considers her store as “one big sculpture.”
 You can definitely loose yourself amid the ceramic cats, Buddha’s, clothing, scarves, jewelry and thousands of can’t resist impulse purchases.

 Before leaving town, make one last stop at Artifaqt, both a factory and artist studio.
-It’s not generally open, but if you press the door buzzer, owner/craftsman John Luttman might let you into his world and work.
+It’s not generally open, but if you press the door buzzer, owner/craftsman John Luttman, and his two sons, might let you into their world and work.
 This includes designing for Disney, the Bronx Zoo, Longwood Gardens (cheeseboards made from Longwood’s fallen trees), star chef and restaurateur, Jose Garces and others.